ThunderCls/xAnalyzer/README.md

 - Some "uncommon" functions have arguments among jumps, so according to the actual desgin of the plugin (no jumps among functions arguments) these calls won't be processed, since each time a jump is found the instructions in the stack are cleaned.

-- Nested calls will work correctly only when: a- Inner call is defined b- If inner undefined call takes no more arguments of the stack than the arguments needed by the outter call
+- Nested calls will work correctly only when:

+  1-) Inner call is defined
+  2-) If inner undefined call takes no more arguments of the stack than the arguments needed by the outter call

 - It only detects loops inside functions (function boundaries Prologs/RETs).
 If a function contains a RET in the middle of its code it will be detected as a function end and the loops stack is cleared.

+- Analysis could fail if the executable being debugged has multiple dots it´s name

 - Incorrect loop detection for a section with an non-conditional jump inside it (See [#7](https://github.com/ThunderCls/xAnalyzer/issues/7))